ml4a/ml4a.github.io/_chapters/neural_networks.md

 Sigmoid neurons were the basis of most neural networks for decades, but in recent years, they have fallen out of favor.
 The reason for this will be explained in more detail later, but in short, they make neural networks that have many layers difficult to train due to the [vanishing gradient problem](https://en.wikipedia.org/wiki/Vanishing_gradient_problem).
 Instead, most have shifted to using another type of activation function, the _rectified linear unit_, or ReLU for short.
 Despite its obtuse name, it is simply defined as $$R(z) = max(0, z)$$.

-{% include figure.html path="/images/figures/relu.png" caption="ReLU unit" %}
+{% include figure.html path="/images/figures/relu.png" caption="ReLU activation function" %}

 In other words, ReLUs let all positive values pass through unchanged, but just sets any negative value to 0.
 Although newer activation functions are gaining traction, most deep neural networks these days use ReLU or one of its [closely related variants](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)).

 Regardless of which activation function is used, we can visualize a single neuron with this standard diagram, giving us a nice intuitive visual representation of a neuron's behavior.

-{% include figure.html path="/images/figures/neuron.png" caption="Artificial neuron" %}
+{% include figure.html path="/images/figures/neuron.png" caption="An artificial neuron" %}

 The above diagram shows a neuron with three inputs, and outputs a single value $$y$$.
 As before, we first compute the weighted sum of its inputs, then pass it through an activation function $$\sigma$$.